 This would make the random vehicles be distributed randomly on their starting edges and inserted with high speed on a reasonable lane.

-Quoting of trip attributes on Linux must use the style --trip-attributes departLane="best" departSpeed="max" departPos="random"'
+Quoting of trip attributes on Linux may also use the style --trip-attributes 'departLane="best" departSpeed="max" departPos="random"'

 Setting a vehicle type from an external file#